Skip to main content

 Inserting pauses

-Sonic 3.5 will respect natural punctuation like commas and periods.
-If you need a longer or specifically located pause mid-transcript, use a break tag.
-Break tags count as a single character and do not need surrounding whitespace.
-We no longer recommend the use of dashes.
+Sonic respects natural punctuation like commas and periods.
+For a longer or specifically-located pause, use a break tag.
+Break tags count as a single character and don’t need surrounding whitespace.

 Pronunciation